 We are very proud of our Mentor Program alumnae.
 The following are some of our mentees who have found represntation or have pubished their novel since our program, and the list keeps growing.

-NAOMI CANALE is represented by Gordon Warnock of Fuse Literary
+NAOMI CANALE is represented by Vicki Selvaggio of Jennifer de Chiara Literary Agency.

 ELLE COSIMANO contracted with Kathy Dawson Books for her books Nearly Gone and Nearly Lost with Holding Smoke to come.